sky5700/Contact-Management-System/README.md

-# Contact-Management-System
+# Contact management System

-Contact Management System stores customer's contacts in a smarter way, providing access to the information at any time and from anywhere.
+A web app to manage your contacts efficiently.
+Create a secure account and save all your important connections hassle-free.
+## Features

+>Create, Update, View & Delete Contacts

+>Sign In and Sign Up

+>Forgot password using mobile OTP

+>Recover password using email OTP